The title for World's Longest Cat is a battle of the gentle giants.

 Stewie was measured on Aug.
-28, 2010 and came in at an impressive 48.5 inches.
+28, 2010 and came in at an impressive 48.5 inches, beating Leo by half an inch.
 They probably don't make them longer than that!
 (Domestic cats, that is.)

 Stewie runs the household of Robin Hendrickson and Erik Brandsness, who got him from a breeder in Oregon in 2005.